konrads/substrate-aggregator/pallets/aggregator/README.md

   - longest path implementation with weight multiplications, as per https://www.coursera.org/lecture/algorithms-on-graphs/currency-exchange-reduction-to-shortest-paths-cw8Tm
 - [trade_provider/crypto_compare] - price data fetcher, as lifted from OCW example

-simple example, assumes only provided pairs are reachable

 ### Longest path algorithm
 For longest path calculations, Floyd-Warshall algorithm was chosen for its ability to calculate shortest/longest paths across all vertices.